lenjoseph/langgraph_equity_research/README.md

 4. Run `python scripts/warmup_embeddings.py` to download and cache the embedding model for the RAG agent locally.
 You only need to do this once, unless you choose to use a different embedding model.
 5. Run `python main.py` from the root of the project
-6. From a separate terminal window, execute the following curl command: curl -X POST "http://localhost:8000/research-equity" -H "Content-Type: application/json" -d '{"ticker": "TICKER", "trade_duration": "position_trade", "trade_direction": "short"}'
+6. From a separate terminal window, execute the following curl command: curl -X POST "http://localhost:8000/research-equity" -H "Content-Type: application/json" -d '{"ticker": "PLTR", "trade_duration": "position_trade", "trade_direction": "short"}'

 # Running in LangSmith for Observability